Physics-Informed Unit Commitment Framework for Nuclear Reactors: Determination of reactivity dependent parameters

 \subsection{Core reactivity margin with flexible power output}

-In PWRs, flexibility can be realized by ramping core power or by venting steam before it reaches the turbine~\cite{ingersoll_can_2015}.
+For PWRs, flexibility can be realized by ramping core power or by venting steam before it reaches the turbine~\cite{ingersoll_can_2015}.
 Core ramping is typically performed using control rods or by varying the boron concentration in the coolant (referred to as \emph{chemical shim})~\cite{franceschini_advanced_2008}.
-The control rod assembly includes a combination of highly absorbing `black rods' and partially absorbing `grey rods', each characterized by different neutron absorption cross-sections.
+The control rod assembly includes a combination of highly absorbent `black rods' and partially absorbent `grey rods', each characterized by different neutron absorption cross sections.
 By controlling the insertion and withdrawal of these rods, operators can regulate neutron flux and thereby control reactor power.
-Over time, however, neutron absorbing fission products accumulate within the fuel rods, reducing core reactivity margin and narrowing the range of achievable power maneuvers~\cite{ponciroli_profitability_2017}.
+However, over time, neutron absorbing fission products accumulate within fuel rods, reducing the core reactivity margin and narrowing the range of achievable power maneuvers~\cite{ponciroli_profitability_2017}.
 During these periods, a severe case of xenon poisoning can lead to power stagnation for several hours.

-Consequently, the operational flexibility achievable at any given time is a balance between the core reactivity margin (determined by the operational history of the fuel) and the gradually increasing negative reactivity during large power ramp downs.
-To quantify the core reactivity, we use the effective multiplication factor, $k_{eff}$, that measures the ratio of the neutron population from one generation to the next.
-When a reactor has fresh fuel, $k_{eff} >1$ so that criticality can be maintained in the face of fuel burn up and other losses.
-At steady state, an instantaneous $k_{eff} =1$ is maintained at all times by the use of control rods and/or chemical shims~\cite{franceschini_advanced_2008}.
-The core reactivity margin, which represents the reactor's ability to overcome xenon poisoning, is computed using the $k_{eff}$ at different stages of the fuel cycle (indexed by $n$) as shown in \Cref{eq:margin}.
+Consequently, the operational flexibility achievable at any given time is a balance between the core reactivity margin (determined by the operational history of the fuel) and the gradually increasing impact of negative reactivity during a large power ramp down.
+To quantify core reactivity, we use the effective multiplication factor, $\mathrm{k}_{\mathrm{eff}}$, that measures the ratio of the neutron population from one generation to the next.
+When freshly fueled, a reactor has $\mathrm{k}_{\mathrm{eff}} > 1$ to sustain criticality despite fuel burnup and other losses.
+At steady state, an instantaneous $\mathrm{k}_{\mathrm{eff}} =1$ is maintained at all times by the use of control rods and/or chemical shims~\cite{franceschini_advanced_2008}.
+The remaining core reactivity margin\footnote{Reactivity is expressed in pcm (per cent mille), where 1 pcm = $1\times10^{-5}$} at different stages of the fuel cycle (indexed by $n$) is computed as shown in \Cref{eq:margin}.

-Reactivity is typically expressed in pcm (per cent mille), where 1 pcm = $1\times10^{-5}$.
-It is important to note that the value $k_{eff,n}$ is the multiplication factor in the absence of control rod and chemical shim and thus takes value $\geq 1$.
-The parameter $k_{eff,n}$ starts at an initial value at beginning-of-life (BOL), denoted $k_{eff,BOL}$, and gradually degrades as fissile nuclei are consumed, eventually approaching a minimum of $k_{eff,n} \simeq 1$, at which point the reactor must undergo refueling.